 On days when the weather closes access to Hurricane ridge, we may visit the Dungeness National Wildlife Refuge.
 The Dungeness sand spit hooks out into the strait, leading to an old lighthouse, and in the spring and fall thousands of waterfowl and shorebirds descend on the shallow waters protected by the spit!

-Note: This is a nature and sightseeing tour NOT a hiking tour and given the time it takes to reach the Olympic Peninsula there will be considerable time in the van/on the ferry.
+Note: This is a nature and sightseeing tour NOT a hiking tour and given the time it takes to reach Olympic National Park there will be considerable time in the van/on the ferry.
 If you’re looking to get your boots dirty we suggest a private, overnight or multi-day trip to fully experience the peninsula’s forests, mountains, and beaches!

 You can also call us toll-free at (866) 203-7603!